 Participants may also create Facilitator up-skill workshops and plan how to engage the relevant organisational leaders to support the learning program.

-The Instructional Design course includes the following templates to support the Implement phase:
+The Instructional Design course includes the following template to support the Implement phase:

 - Train the Trainer Template